 The dark signs will have become bright

-“Therefore an ancient master (Ma-tsu) said, ‘The ordinary mind: that is the Way.’ ”
+Therefore an ancient master (Ma-tsu) said, “The ordinary mind: that is the Way.”

-Someone asked, “What do you mean by the mind that moment by moment does not differentiate?”
+Someone asked: What do you mean by the mind that moment by moment does not differentiate?

-The Master said, “The moment you ask such a question differentiation has already taken place: intrinsic nature and the world have been set apart.
+The Master said: The moment you ask such a question differentiation has already taken place: your true nature and the world have been set apart.

 Followers of the Way, make no mistake!
-The myriad things in this and other worlds are all devoid of intrinsic nature, of a nature that can manifest itself.1 They are empty names, and the characters with which they are written [the scriptures or ching] are likewise empty.
-If you take these empty names for real, you make a serious mistake.”
-(Schloegl) “For even if they exist, they change depending on circumstances, like robes that are shifted [i.e. costumes worn by players].
-There is the robe of bodhi, the robe of Nirvana, the robe of emancipation, the robe of the threefold body, the robe of things, the robe of bodhisattvas, the robe of the buddha.”
+The myriad things in this and other worlds are all devoid of true nature, of a nature that can cause things to be manifested.1 They are empty names, and the characters with which they are written [the scriptures or ching] are likewise empty.
+If you take these empty names as real, you make a serious mistake.
+For even if they exist, they change depending on circumstances, like robes that are shifted.
+There is the robe of bodhi, the robe of Nirvana, the robe of emancipation, the robe of the threefold body, the robe of things, the robe of the bodhisattva, the robe of the Buddha.

-Things like the Three Vehicles (2) and the twelve divisions of the cannon—they’re all so much old paper for wiping shit.
+Things like the Three Vehicles 2 and the twelve divisions of the cannon—they’re all so much old paper for wiping shit.
 The Buddha is a phantom body, the patriarchs are nothing but old monks.
 You were born of women, weren’t you?3 If you seek the Buddha, you’ll be seized by the buddha-devil.
 If you seek the patriarchs, you’ll be fettered by the patriarch-devil.
-As long as you seek something it will only lead to suffering.
+As long as you seek anything it will only lead to suffering.
 Better to do nothing.

-“There are a lot of shorn-heads who tell students of the Way that the Buddha represents the ultimate goal, and that one must spend myriad kalpas performing and perfecting all the religious practices before one can gain complete understanding of the Way.
-Followers of the Way, if you say that the Buddha represents the ultimate goal, then why, after living just eighty years, did the Buddha lie down in the grove of trees in Kushinagara and die?4> Where is the Buddha now?
+There are a lot of shorn-heads who tell students of the Way that the Buddha represents the ultimate goal; that one must spend myriad eons performing and perfecting all the religious practices before one can gain complete understanding of the Way.* Followers of the Way, if you say that the Buddha represents the highest achievement, then why, after living just eighty years, did the Buddha lie down in the grove of trees in Kushinagara and die?4> Where is the Buddha now?
 From this we know clearly that in the realm of birth and death he was no different from us.